 Ye shall find God the more piteous.

-Villon was advising his enemies, but also making a narrative statement, about the condition of being hunted by another person.
+Villon was advising his enemies and making a narrative statement about the condition of being hunted by another person.

 Fountain, coolest fountain,